python/typeshed/CONTRIBUTING.md

 - A pending change in a related project, such as stub-uploader.

-PRs should only be marked as "deferred" if there is a clear path towards getting the blocking issue resolved.
+PRs should only be marked as "deferred" if there is a clear path towards getting the blocking issue resolved within a reasonable time frame.
 If a PR depends on a more amorphous change, such as a type system change that has not yet reached the PEP stage, it should instead be closed.

 Maintainers who add the "deferred" label should state clearly what exactly the blocker is, usually with a link to an open issue in another project.